isomerpages/moe-aes/_departments/Science/Young Scientists Programme (YSP).md

 Our students have the opportunity to participate and lead in internal school events and external competitions.

-*   AES Learning Festival

-\-&nbsp;&nbsp; &nbsp;A collaboration between a few departments, YSP students will plan and implement suitable activities for all Assumptionknights.

   *   Cluster Science Enrichment Day

 \-&nbsp;&nbsp; &nbsp;A day where students from different schools gather together to learn science beyond their classrooms, YSP students will plan an conduct a workshop to the students.